 Heat shields are portable, but they can still be bulky depending on where you want to use them.
 On backpacking or camping trips, for instance, they are bulky unless you’re car camping; use a fire-resistant mat instead.
 You can easily fold and stuff it into your bag – it is compact when folded and doesn’t get damaged.

-Fire-resistant mats are also easy to set up – just lay it on the grass or other surface and place your fire over it.
-They are made for direct fires, so you won’t burn the mat if your fire pit accidentally topples over.
-The mats are also bigger than heat shields, so you can protect a large surface around the fire.
-A single fire-resistant mat can hold three fire pits!
+Fire-resistant mats are also easy to set up – just lay it on the grass or other surface and place your fire pit on it.
+If coals or embers spill onto the mat it won’t immediately catch fire.
+The mats are also bigger than heat shields, so you can protect a larger surface around the fire.

 Getting the right surface is only the first step in keeping your lawn protected.
 Even with a heat protection surface, below are a few tips to remember to keep your lawn completely protected from potential damage.